 But, they are not exactly inexpensive so the question is…

-In this article I’ll be talking about lift chairs, their benefits, can you get funding for them, how to choose one and if you should consider buying one.
+In this article I’ll be talking about lift chairs, their benefits, can you get funding for them, how to choose the best lift chair for your loved one.

 Many of us with elderly parents can see how difficult it can be to grow older and lose your mobility.
 As their children and oftentimes, caregivers, we want to help them keep as much independence as possible but also keep our main focus on safety.